Albert Klein-Tank (Co-Chair), is a Senior Scientist at the Royal Netherlands Meteorological Institute (KNMI) in De Bilt, The Netherlands.

 Lisa Alexander is an Associate Professor in the Climate Change Research Centre, University of New South Wales, Sydney, Australia and leader of the Extremes Research Program in the ARC Centre of Excellence for Climate Systems Science.
 Her work mainly focuses on understanding trends and variability of extreme climatic events through observations and climate models.

-Ali Behrangi is a Research Scientist in the Earth Science Section, NASA JPL-Caltech, Pasadena, USA.
+Ali Behrangi is a Research Scientist in the Earth Science Section, University of Arizona and NASA JPL-Caltech, Pasadena, USA.
 He is a principal investigator for research projects related to extreme weather, global water and energy cycle, and high latitude precipitation.
 His work mainly focuses on remote sensing of precipitation, hydrologic applications, and the analysis of extreme weather and climatic events using observation and models.

 Lukas Gudmundsson, Institute for Atmospheric and Climate Science, ETH Zurich, Switzerland.